Niklan/contact_tools/README.md

 Module for Drupal 8 which provide some helpers to work with contact module forms.

+## TODO

+- Refactor code, unify arguments for ContactTools.
+- Rework ajax forms and callback to update entire form, not just push the messages.
+- Update docs and examples to actual data.

 ## Call service

 All provided tools is now accessible via service `contact_tools`.